 ORAL HEALTH PROJECT

-The NKS Oral Health Project takes preventative and early intervention approach to improved oral health among South Asian families with young children and families facing challenges to improve their general and oral health.
-The families experiencing disadvantage at different levels living in deprived areas are specially targeted.
-With a mailing list of 1200 South Asians NKS will reach families facing challenges and engage them in educational activities for changed behaviour.
+The NKS Oral Health Project took a preventative and early intervention approach to improve oral health among South Asian families with young children and families facing challenges to improve their general and oral health.
+The families experiencing disadvantage at different levels living in deprived areas were specially targeted.
+With a mailing list of 1200 South Asians NKS reached families facing challenges and engaged them in educational activities for changed behaviour.

-1. Promoting better oral health hygiene among pre-school children in the NKS Nursery and among children in the Homework Club.
+- Promoting better oral health hygiene among pre-school children in the NKS Nursery and among children in the After School/Homework Club.

 –Networking with relevant agencies.